Distinguishing threshold for some graph operations: Introduction

 To overcome some computation difficulties, the authors of~\cite{ahmadi2020number} further defined the \textit{distinguishing threshold} $\theta(G)$ as the minimum number $k$ of colors such that any coloring of the graph $G$ with $k$ colors is distinguishing.
 They showed that $\theta(K_n)=\theta(\overline{K_n})=n$, $\theta(K_{m,n})=m+n$, $\theta(P_n)=\lceil\frac{n}{2}\rceil+1$, for $n\geq 2$, and $\theta(C_n)=\lfloor\frac{n}{2}\rfloor+2$, for $n\geq 3$.
 Moreover, for $n\geq 5$, they proved that $\theta(K(n,2))=\frac{1}{2}(n^2-3n+6)$, where $K(n,k)$ stands for the Kneser graph.
 Calculating this index for several classes of product graphs is one of our intentions throughout this paper.

 The distinguishing threshold turns out to be an interesting index on its own.
 Shekarriz~et~al.~\cite{ShekarrizAhmadiTH2021-theta} considered this index more thoroughly.
-They proved that this index is related to the cycle structure of the automorphisms of the graph.
+Their study revealed that this index is related to the cycle structure of the automorphisms of the graph.
 They also showed that $\theta(G)=2$ if and only if $\vert G\vert = 2$.
 Moreover, they studied graphs whose distinguishing threshold is 3 and graphs with $D(G)=\theta(G)$.
 Furthermore, they considered the distinguishing threshold for graphs in the Johnson scheme.

 The distinguishing threshold for the Cartesian product of connected graphs has recently been studied.
 Alikhani and Shekarriz~\cite{Shekarriz2021Cartesian} showed that when $G=G_1\square G_2 \square \ldots \square G_k$ is a prime factorization to mutually non-isomorphic connected graphs, we have